 A system of student transportation is provided to students attending Houston County Schools.
 The bus is an extension of the classroom; therefore, students are required to observe all school rules while being transported to and from school.
 A serious or continued violation of rules may result in revoked transportation privileges.
 Class III Offenses will include suspension from the bus for the remainder of the year and follow Class III administrative options herein.
 Certain acts of misconduct will result in additional punitive action.
 This action will be decided, according to the administrative options for Class II or Class III offenses, as defined in the Student Code of Conduct.
-Parents/Guardians must provide transportation to and from school; as

 Parents/Guardians must provide transportation to and from school; as well as, Alternative School for students suspended from the bus.
 Any electronic device that is a distraction to the safe operation of a school bus will not be allowed; and, will be subject to student disciplinary action.